openstack/keystone/doc/source/getting-started/architecture.rst

 Scope is an overloaded term.

-In reference to authenticating, as seen above, scope refers to the portion of the POST data that dictates what ``Resource`` (project or domain) the user wants to access.
+In reference to authenticating, as seen above, scope refers to the portion of the POST data that dictates what ``Resource`` (project, domain, or system) the user wants to access.

 In reference to tokens, scope refers to the effectiveness of a token, i.e.: a `project-scoped` token is only useful on the project it was initially granted for.
 A `domain-scoped` token may be used to perform domain-related function.
+A `system-scoped` token is only useful for interacting with APIs that affect the entire deployment.

 In reference to users, groups, and projects, scope often refers to the domain that the entity is owned by. i.e.: a user in domain X is scoped to domain X.